-The Massachusetts Department of Public Health COVID-19 Response Reporting, released the Weekly COVID-19 Health Report including city/town data and map, on Thursday.
-Thursday's report has identified 27 of our 33 sending cities and towns, over 95 percent, in the red category.
-Although we are encouraged by the drop, this week's numbers mean that over 25 percent of our sending districts have remained red for ten consecutive weeks and over 95 percent of districts have remained red for five weeks.
+The Massachusetts Department of Public Health Weekly COVID-19 Report, including the city/town data and map, will be posted again tomorrow.
+The report from last week identified 30 of our 33 sending cities and towns, over 97 percent, in the red category.
+This means that over 25 percent of our sending districts have remained red for nine consecutive weeks and over 97 percent of districts have remained red for four weeks.

-The February 4 Weekly COVID-19 Health Report may be found here.
+The January 28 Weekly COVID-19 Health Report may be found here.